Fraud Blocker

 1. Getting an IBEW Apprenticeship can be Difficult

-When applying for the International Brotherhood of Electrical Workers (IBEW), it’s important to consider the competitive nature of the process.
+When applying for membership in the International Brotherhood of Electrical Workers (IBEW), it’s essential to consider the competitive nature of the process.
 As one of the most sought-after opportunities in the field, the IBEW attracts many applicants, while the number of available openings remains limited.
 The apprenticeship program is a rigorous commitment that lasts for 4-5 years and demands unwavering dedication and a significant investment of time.
 Compared to the comparatively shorter duration of joining a trade school, embarking on an IBEW apprenticeship entails a profound commitment to honing one’s skills and expertise.
 Rest assured, this immersive program ensures that only the most exceptional candidates are selected to join the ranks of skilled electrical professionals.

 2. Application Requirements

 To participate in the IBEW apprenticeship program, you must be 18 by the time of selection and indenture.
-Other requirements may vary but usually include that you must:
+Other requirements may vary, but usually include that you must:

 • Have a High School Diploma or GED